 The most two common types of electrical failures are “opens” and “shorts,” with opens being the most common.
 An open is an unwanted break in a circuit.
 Cuts, crushing, or other damage to the cable can cause an open.

 An example of a Normally Closed application: Emergency Stop

 Modern factories are populated throughout with “E-Stop buttons”.
 Emergency Stop buttons can be used by anyone in the facility if an unsafe condition is observed.
 Slap an E-Stop, and all machine motion will come to a halt as quickly as possible.

-Remember that a prox sensor can be thought of as just another type of switch.
+Remember that you can think of a prox sensor as just another type of switch.
 What we traditionally think of as a switch is typically switched by mechanical action.
 Proxes are typically solid-state devices with internal electronics that turn outputs on and off.
 An E-Stop is an example of a true mechanical switch.
 When someone presses an E-Stop, metal contacts inside of the device open or close its output circuits.